Python-GIS-book/site/source/part2/chapter-08/md/03-interactive-maps.md

 points.explore()
 ```

 This interactive map allows us to zoom in and out to explore the locations of our point data.
 Furthermore, we can hover over the point features to view attribute information.
-This map is useful for quick data exploration purposes.
-However, if we want to further control the elements of our interactive map, we need to start using more specified tools.
+Such map is useful for quick data exploration purposes.
+However, if we want to control further the elements of our interactive map, we need to start using more specified tools.

 ## Folium